Community Based Early Childhood Education and Care (ECEC) for all children

 This project is co-funded by the European Commission and the Open Society Foundations.

-With ‘TOY to Share: Play to Care’ we will scale up the ‘TOY for Inclusion’ approach, broadening its target beneficiaries to include all hard to reach young children, such as those from migrant and ethnic minority backgrounds (and their families) in Croatia, Hungary, Italy, Latvia, the Netherlands, Slovakia, Slovenia and Turkey.
+With ‘TOY to Share: Play to Care’ we are scaling up the ‘TOY for Inclusion’ approach, broadening its target beneficiaries to include all hard to reach young children, such as those from migrant and ethnic minority backgrounds (and their families) in Croatia, Hungary, Italy, Latvia, the Netherlands, Slovakia, Slovenia and Turkey.

 ECEC, health and social service practitioners as well as local authorities are active involved in all project activities through their participation in the Local Action Teams.

 The approach is also rooted in the idea that all generations are responsible and equally involved in the well-being of young children and contribute to social cohesion.
 For this reason, the approach promotes the organization of intergenerational activities between older adults and young children.

-So far, 14 Play Hubs have been opened in 8 EU countries.
-From 2018, about 6500 children, 4000 adults and 600 practitioners participated in the activities in the Play Hubs.
+So far, 16 Play Hubs have been opened in 8 EU countries.
+From 2018, about more than 10.000 children, 5000 adults and 1000 practitioners participated in the activities in the Play Hubs.

-With With ‘TOY to Share: Play to Care’ we will:
+With With ‘TOY to Share: Play to Care’ we are:

 We are creating non-segregated multigenerational play spaces in seven countries where IGL activities will also take place.
 These spaces offer children (and their families) not only a place to play, but also help them develop necessary skills and knowledge for formal education.
 Read more...